jundalisay/superb/content/en/research/socrates/simple-republic/book-3/chapter-2.md

 {{< l a="Socrates" >}}
-But I only know that there are some three principles of rhythm out of which metrical systems are framed, just as in sounds there are four notes (i.e. the four notes of the tetrachord) out of which all the harmonies are composed.
+**But I only know that there are some 3 principles of rhythm out of which metrical systems are framed, just as in sounds there are 4 notes (i.e. the 4 notes of the tetrachord) out of which all the harmonies are composed.**

 But I am unable to say of what sort of lives they imitate.
 We must ask Damon.
 He will tell us:

 - what rhythms are expressive of meanness, or insolence, or fury, or other unworthiness, and
 - what are to be reserved for the expression of opposite feelings.